AlphaSlayer1964/kemono-dl/README.md

 --quiet                                   Suppress printing except for warnings, errors, and critical messages --cookies FILE                            Files to read cookies from, can take a comma separated list.
 (REQUIRED) -l, --links LINKS                         URLs to be downloaded, can take a comma separated list.
 -f, --from-file FILE                      File containing URLs to download, one URL per line.
-Lines starting with a "#" are counted as comments (Aliese:--fromfile)
+Lines starting with a "#" are counted as comments (Alias:--fromfile)
 --kemono-favorite-users                   Adds all favorite users posts from kemono.party.
 (Requires cookies while logged in) --coomer-favorite-users                   Adds all favorite users posts from coomer.party.
 (Requires cookies while logged in) --favorite-users-updated-within N_DAYS    Only download favorite users that have been updated within the last N days.